 Support for students

-• Making a Reasonable Adjustment Plan to remove any barriers to your education.
+• Making a Reasonable Adjustment Plan to improve your academic experience.

-• Accessing funding to help you meet the extra costs of studying that students with disabilities may face.
+• Accessing funding to help meet the extra costs of studying that you may experience.

-• Assessments for Specific Learning Difficulties (SpLDs), such as dyslexia.
+• Assessments for Specific Learning Difficulties (SpLD), such as dyslexia.

 Support for staff members

-We are committed to delivering an accessible place to work and study for people with disabilities.
-We are determined to create an inclusive culture that gives everyone a chance to thrive, a culture where developing understanding and awareness around disabilities is everyone’s business.
-Visit the Staff Hub to find out how we can support colleagues with physical disabilities and hidden conditions, and create an accessible and inclusive environment for everyone.
+We want to ensure that your time at Salford is filled with joy and support from our colleagues.
+We’re committed to creating an inclusive culture that gives everyone a chance to thrive, a culture where developing understanding and awareness around disabilities is everyone’s responsibility.
+Visit the Staff Hub below to find out how we can support you with your disability and create an accessible and inclusive environment for everyone.

 External help and support